davdroman/swift-stubbing/SPEC.md

 Can be applied to structs and classes.

-@Stub two params:
+@Stub supports two invocation styles:
-	- An access level (e.g. `.public`, `.internal`, etc) which may be ommited defaulting to `.internal`
-	- An optional `in` parameter that specifies the `BuildConfigurations` where the generated helpers should be emitted.
+	- `@Stub` inherits the access level of the annotated type and optionally accepts an `in:` parameter specifying the `BuildConfigurations` where the generated helpers should be emitted.
 Defaults to `.debug`.
+	- `@Stub(.public, in: [.debug, .release])` overrides the access level of the synthesized helpers while still supporting the same `in:` argument.

 ```swift
 public struct BuildConfigurations: OptionSet, Sendable {